Joy-Anna Duggar Wishes Her Dad A Happy Birthday With Adorable New Photo Of Baby Gideon

 Joy-Anna Duggar found the perfect grandpa-grandson photo to honor her father, Jim Bob Duggar, on his birthday.
 However, as reported by In Touch Weekly, the image shifted the focus away from Jim Bob and on to his grandson, Gideon, and son-in-law, Austin Forsyth.

-Joy-Anna and Austin’s baby boy will turn 5-months-old on July 23, while Jim Bob celebrated turning 53-years-old on July 18.
+Joy-Anna and Austin’s baby boy will turn 5 months old on July 23, while Jim Bob celebrated turning 53 years old on July 18.
 The Counting On stars’ vast age difference might mean that they don’t have a lot in common, but they look like they’re having a great time together in one of Joy-Anna’s recent Instagram photos.

 On Wednesday, Joy-Anna Duggar, 20, and Austin Forsyth, 24, used their joint Instagram page to wish Jim Bob Duggar a happy birthday.
 The couple kept their birthday wishes for the Duggar family patriarch short and sweet.